Chocapic360/Sound-Processing-in-Matlab/README.md

-# Soud Processing in Matlab
+# Sound Processing in Matlab
 Implement sound processing in Matlab through the creation of simple tones and composite signals.